itratos/watcher/CONTRIBUTING.md

 1. Run tests with `go test`
 1. Build a dev executable with `cd cmd/watcher/ && go build .`

+## Update

+Since this is a fork, it can benefit from certain upstream changes.

+If there's a commit or merge request that's relevant, append ".patch" to the URL and apply it to the fork as `curl -sL $PATCH_URL | git am`

 ## Release

 1. Install [goreleaser](https://github.com/goreleaser/goreleaser)